 Dr Dre, the famous rapper, is recently undergoing a scandal because his wife is calling him out for coercing her into a prenup.
 While we cannot comment on the truth in that information, it is a terribly sad thing to do that could affect your future prospects in wedlock and in business.

 It’s a misnomer that prenups are only helpful to those who are wealthy or soaring financially.
 It is surmised that itty bitty businesses or middle-class households do not necessarily require the same organization of money.
 However, that is a blaring falsity.

 Why you need a prenup is not a question that is answered by the enormity of your bank account.
 It is actually determined by how much you are willing to risk emotionally and financially.
 Marriage, just like everything else in life, is not set in stone.
-40-50% marriages in the US, end in divorce.
+In the US 40-50% marriages end in divorce.

 Life can change sooner than we think.
 It is when we least expect something monumental to happen, it slips right under us and we fall prey to a range of confusions.

 Marriages can be like that too.
 Nobody goes into a marriage expecting it to end, but the reality is, that it always can.
 While a prenup cannot salvage the heartbreak, it sure can protect you from the risk of grave financial instability.